SmartReviewETH/Smart-Review/README.md

 ### Our Solutions
 - Key features
 	- [ERC-20 token](https://ethereum.org/en/developers/docs/standards/tokens/erc-20/)
-	  We implemented our own ERC-20 token named **SmartToken**, with symbol "**SMT**" [(view this token in Etherscan)](https://sepolia.etherscan.io/token/0xFb3901F9Fc06045f9cE03EeEB21485559A858784).
+	  We implemented our own ERC-20 token named **SmartToken**, with the symbol "**SMT**" [(view this token in Etherscan)](https://sepolia.etherscan.io/token/0xFb3901F9Fc06045f9cE03EeEB21485559A858784).
 The SMT tokens are rewarded to contributors in the community based on their roles and contributions as the following:

-		- A reviewer will be rewarded if the proposals of his/her review is approved and executed after the voting period by DAO
+		- A reviewer will be rewarded if the proposals of his/her reviews are approved and executed after reaching a quorum in SmartReview DAO.
-		- A member of the DAO will be rewarded if his/her voted proposal is approved and executed
+		- A member of the DAO will be rewarded if his/her voted proposals are approved and executed

-	 	The reward mechanism with cryptocurrency will significantly improve the  incentivization of the community, encourage community members participating in activities.
-We also have a faucet mechanism for the tokens.
+	 	The reward mechanism with cryptocurrency will significantly provide the incentivization, and encourage open-participation.
+We also have a faucet mechanism for getting free tokens to start.

-	- We implemented a smart contract to manage the SmartTokens and provide basic data types and operations (such as request for reviews on one's work, proposal for a review and completion of the request/proposal) to support our application.
+	- SmartReviewContract.sol is used for providing basic data types and functions to support our application, such as initiating a smartReview, reviewing one's work, and completing the reviews/SmartReview.
-	- A governor contract and voting DAO to support voting for reviews.
+	- GovernorContract.sol is A governor contract and voting DAO to support voting for reviews.
  	- A user-friendly frontend to visualize all operations.
+    	- IPFS for distributed decentralized file storage.

 - Please watch [this]() video on how to use this app.
-- We have the potential users as following:
+- Target users include:
 	- A researcher new to the research community and has some potential cutting-edge discoveries/inventions.
-He/she can submit his/her work on our platform.
+He/she can submit his/her work on our platform and request reviews.
-	- A researcher who wishes to get inspired from others' works with incentives and hope someone to check his/her thoughts.
-He/she can leave a review on our platform.
+	- A researcher who wishes to get inspired by others' works and wishes to earn incentives by leave a review on our platform.
- 	- A researcher who has thoughts on others' reviews about someone's work and expect to see his thoughts are proved true/false in some way.
-He/she can vote for the reviews.
+ 	- A researcher who has an opinion on others' reviews and can participate in voting about the reviews.
-	- Practitioners with other occupations with the similiar goals.
+	- Practitioners with other occupations with similar goals.

 ## :mortar_board: How to use?
 __Note:__ please watch the [instruction video]() section at first.